F1 2012 Mac review

 Graphics-wise, F1 2012 excels.
-I will even go as far as to say F1 2012 is one of the best-looking racing games on the Mac right now.
-The vehicles look fantastic, specially when you use the cock-pit view.
+I will even go as far as to say F1 2012 is one of the best-looking racing games on macOS right now.
+The vehicles look fantastic, especially when you use the cockpit view.
 All the details are there and remind you how impressive F1 machines are.
 The racetracks look good too and offer tons of authenticity.

 Beyond pure graphics and polygons, the game definitely has some spirit too.
 Every race begins with a polished cut-scene of you and your teammates preparing for it.
 A dramatic background music plays while some cinematic shots from your car and some of your competitors' are shown.
 During the race, you get radio feedback from your teammates.
 The tension feels palpable, as the weight of your colleague's expectations.
 Put simply: you feel the pressure.

-It all looks and plays great, it enhances the experience and helps you be immersed in the game’s universe.
+It all looks and plays great, it enhances the experience and helps you be immersed in the game's universe.
 A lot of work was put into emulating the Motorsports atmosphere and it shows.
-The campaign is the most complete part of the game.
-You start off as an up-and-coming driver and you have to start your career with the Young drivers test which basically lasts around 40 min and explains you the main rules and mechanics (such as KERS and DRS).
-After that, it’s up to you to raise through the ranks and leader tables and be promoted to the biggest clubs out there.
+The campaign is the main part of the game.
+You start off as an up-and-coming driver and you have to start your career with the Young drivers' test which basically lasts around 40 min and explains you the main rules and mechanics (such as KERS and DRS).
+After that, it's up to you to rise through the ranks and leader tables and be promoted to the biggest clubs out there.

 How does the game run?
 Flawlessly.
 Feral Interactive keeps bringing top-notch ports: good performance, frames-per-second and bug-free.
 The minimum system requirements are: